daodiseoanchor/anchor-docs/developers-terra/anchor-cli.md

 ## Examples

 This section illustrates the usage of `anchorcli` through some use cases.
-All examples assume you have a key in `terracli` keychain called `test1`.
+All examples assume you have a key in `daodiseocli` keychain called `test1`.

 #### Bond Luna to mint bLuna

-Anchor protocol requires you to provide bAsset collaterals to borrow Terra stablecoins. bLuna tokens which are whitelisted as an eligible collateral can be used.
+Anchor protocol requires you to provide bAsset collaterals to borrow Daodiseo stablecoins. bLuna tokens which are whitelisted as an eligible collateral can be used.

 In order to obtain bLuna tokens, a user needs to bond Luna first, which then the contract will issue bLuna for the user.
 The following example is the way a user can bond Luna to gain bLuna \(in response to which the contract will issue bLuna for the user\):